opendialogai/opendialog/docker/od-demo/readme.md

 ## Running Docker locally

-To run OpenDialog from a docker image, you should use the `docker-compose.yml` file included with this project alongside the `.env` file in this directory.
+To run OpenDialog from a Docker image, you should use the `docker-compose.yml` file included with this project alongside the `.env.example` file in this directory.

+First, copy the `.env.example` to `.env`.
 Any environment variables placed in this file will be used by the application.
-The `TAG` variable sets which image tag to use.
-This is set to dev by default.
+The `TAG` variable sets which image tag to use from the OpenDialog public DockerHub [repository](https://hub.docker.com/repository/registry-1.docker.io/opendialogai/opendialog/tags).
+This is set to `develop` by default.

-To get the application up and running use:
+Once you've created a `.env` file, to get the application up and running use:

     `docker-compose up -d app`